abhirajparthan/Hosting-Static-Website-On-AWS-S3-Using-Terraform/README.md

 ## Output

-The output will print the Static website endpointand the Domain name like this.
+The output will print the Static website end point and the Domain name like this.

 ![Screenshot from 2022-03-28 01-31-39](https://user-images.githubusercontent.com/100773790/160299989-91de6d3d-1641-482f-bcf3-841546cc213e.png)